 Also be sure to watch for signs that teasing or other difficulties associated with precocious puberty may be affecting your child's emotional development.
 Common warning signs to discuss with your doctor include:

-How you cope with the issue can also determine how successfully your child will cope.
+How you cope with the issue can also determine how well your child will cope.
 The goal is to prevent kids from dwelling on sexual development or developing a poor self-image or low self-esteem.
-To create a supportive environment, try not to focus your comments on appearance; instead, offer praise for achievements in school or sports and support your child's participation in other activities.
+To create a supportive environment, try not to focus your comments on appearance.
+Instead, offer praise for achievements in school or sports and support your child's participation in other activities.

 The important thing to remember is that kids with precocious puberty can be treated.
 Doctors can help them preserve their adult height potential as well as limit the emotional and social difficulties they may face from maturing early.